um-jglad/archr-project/README.md

 2. Open terminal application and run:

-Docker-compose up --build
+Docker-compose up -d --build

-3. Open OrbStack, click the name of the desired container, click the blue "8787" to open web browser on the port.
+3. Open OrbStack, click the name of the desired container, click the link :link: or domain name to open the RStudio app in your default system browser.